Olympus E-500, the Next Generation?

 Today's market pays attention to the sheer number of features, often regardless of how useful they may be.
 The manufacturers are tempted to add things of tertiary importance, just to look better on paper, to a casual reader.

 Obviously, this may be to some extent a matter of taste, but not entirely so.
 Here I'm listing those "improvements" which, in my opinion at least, are of minimum importance or usability, so that you can decide.

 First of all: Olympus sticks to the Four Thirds lens/sensor standard.
 Of course.

-I consider this to be a major advantage of the E-series; this is the just the right sensor size, and the 4:3 aspect ratio is better than the 3:2 one, inherited from 35-mm film cameras (where it was introduced by accident back in 1926, by merging two movie frames of 4:3 aspect).
+I consider this to be a major advantage of the E-System; this is the just the right sensor size, and the 4:3 aspect ratio is better than the 3:2 one, inherited from 35-mm film cameras (where it was introduced by accident back in 1926, by merging two movie frames of 4:3 aspect).